 The daily requirement for adult men and women is 15 mcg (micrograms) or 600 IU.
 The Institute of Medicine Food and Nutrition Board recommends that adults over 70 get 20 mcg (800 IU) per day.

-Vitamin K plays a role in how your blood clots and in how calcium is processed in your bloodstream.
-Specifically, scientists have linked low vitamin K to "vascular calcifications" or calcium deposits on the wall of your arteries, which leads to atherosclerosis — a leading risk factor for heart disease.
+Vitamin K plays a role in how your blood clots.
+It also interacts with your body's processing of calcium, which transmits electrical impulses in the heart.
+Low vitamin K is linked to "vascular calcifications" or deposits on arterial walls, which leads to atherosclerosis — a leading risk factor for heart disease.

 With normal levels of vitamin K, people generally have fewer calcium deposits.
-Studies have found that higher vitamin K intake improves cardiovascular health and optimizes levels of calcium in tissues.
+Higher vitamin K intake improves cardiovascular health by optimizing calcium levels in tissues.
 The right amount of vitamin K promotes proper blood flow.

 The daily requirement for vitamin K is 90 mcg for adult women and 120 mcg for adult men; pregnant or breastfeeding women and children require different amounts.

-Magnesium is the fourth most plentiful mineral in your body — but a lot of people do not get enough.
-This mineral helps regulate muscle and nerve function, blood sugar levels, and blood pressure.
+Magnesium is the fourth most plentiful mineral in your body — but many people do not get enough.
+This mineral regulates muscle and nerve function, blood sugar levels, and blood pressure.

-Magnesium helps the body absorb calcium, which helps transmit the electrical impulse of your heartbeat.
+Magnesium helps the body absorb calcium, which, as mentioned, transmits the electrical impulse of your heartbeat.
 Magnesium helps muscles relax, while calcium helps them contract; together they help the heart muscle work properly.

 Different forms of magnesium are sold as supplements with different absorption rates; make sure you do your research on the best types for your needs.
 For more information, see our article 9 Types of Magnesium Explained.